 Clean Wisconsin strongly encourages students to seek outside funding and fellowships.
 Subject to organizational constraints, small stipends may be available to help partially offset costs of participating in internships.

-The specific areas of work for 2017 will be determined based on interest, expertise, and necessity, but may include:
+The specific areas of work will be determined based on interest, expertise, and necessity, but may include:

 - Energy policy analysis